 Dismounting onto a ring isn't the only way to get onto it.
 Around the edges are five ledges sticking out, which you can easily land on and dismount onto.
 From a ledge you can jump onto the ring.
-It's only just within range though.
+It's only just within range though; not an easy jump - and a mistake is likely to be fatal of course!
 Initially I thought I couldn't make it, but then I saw it done at the start of Dark Helmet's 'More Fun in AOTCR' movie, so I tried again and managed it.
 You can likewise jump the other way.

 Something else to try: throw a plasma grenade onto the ring.
-Some plasma effects are swept around on the ring for a short distance but the grenade itself settles and the ring proceeds to slide underneath.
-Like a Banshee, the grenade will even stay where it is when a gap passes underneath!
+Some plasma effects are swept around on the ring for a short distance, but the grenade potentially settles and the ring proceeds to slide underneath.
+Like a settled Banshee, a settled grenade will stay in place even when a gap passes underneath.

 Bouncy invisible barrier

 If you head down the shaft, you'll find that you can't fly below a certain depth.
-The Banshee eventually gets stopped by a bouncy invisible barrier.
+The Banshee eventually gets stopped by a bouncy invisible barrier, around the height where some greenish mist starts.
 The barrier will support the Banshee, which may encourage you to get out and walk around, but you'll get a nasty shock.
 If you dismount, you'll fall to your death.
 And actually the Banshee will fall too.
 It was only being held up because you were in it.

 I'm wondering why there's even a barrier at all, bearing in mind that you were presumably never expected to be flying around in the chamber.